atxwang/atxwang.github.io/_posts/recent events.md

 past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slingshots past cages in which human animals are detained

-past glorious gates stood valiantly in defense against that terrible paradox, a child
+past glorious gates standing valiantly in defense against that terrible paradox, a child

 suffering